2nd Language Acquisition

 Linguistic, psychological and social perspectives on the acquisition of a second language, with particular emphasis on English as a Second Language.
 Topics include the concept of "interlanguage", error analysis, "transfer" from first language, and natural order of acquisition.

 - Semester 2 - 2016

-1. Awareness of factors influencing "successful" outcomes in second language acquisition
+1. demonstrate awareness of factors influencing "successful" outcomes in second language acquisition

-2. An understanding of competing theories of language acquisition as applied to the acquisition of a second language
+2. demonstrate an understanding of competing theories of language acquisition as applied to the acquisition of a second language

-3. The ability to analyse learner output and to identify possible sources of "error"
+3. demonstrate the ability to analyse learner output and to identify possible sources of "error"

-4. Advanced presentational skills relevant to specialist studies in Linguistics
+4. demonstrate advanced presentational skills relevant to specialist studies in Linguistics